 The Greater Good Challenge

+Congratulations to the winners of the first Greater Good Challenge!
 With generous support from the Beba Foundation, the Greater Good Challenge welcomes all Columbia University School of Professional Studies students and alumni to join this business pitch competition.
-The competition aims to provide a platform to showcase business ideas to improve the social, economic, political, technological, and environmental conditions of mankind, societies, and the planet in the time of COVID-19 and beyond.
+The competition aims to provide a platform to showcase business ideas to improve the social, economic, political, technological and environmental conditions of mankind, societies and the planet in the time of COVID-19 and beyond.